-Measure O is scheduled to sunset in 2028, twenty years after its approval in 2008.
-The City should not wait until 2028 to determine whether to renew the sales tax.
+Measure O is scheduled to sunset in 2029, twenty years after its collection took effect in 2009.
+The City should not wait until 2029 to determine whether to renew the sales tax.
 Future discussions should not only include whether, and when, it should be renewed, but whether the current rate is sufficient.